datacarpentry/image-processing/_episodes/06-blurring.md

 When we apply a filter, we consider rectangular groups of pixels surrounding each pixel in the image, in turn.
 The *kernel* is another group of pixels (a separate matrix / small image) the same size, that moves along with the pixel being worked on by the filter.
-The width and height of the kernel must be odd, so that the pixel being worked on is always in its center.
+The width and height of the kernel must be an odd number, so that the pixel being worked on is always in its center.
 In the example shown above, the kernel is square, with a dimension of seven pixels.

 To apply the kernel to the current pixel, an average of the the color values of the pixels